 Dr. Marc L. Otten earned his medical degree at Cornell University, where he graduated with honors.
 He completed a neurological surgery internship, residency, and chief residency at the Columbia University Neurological Institute of New York.
 In addition, he completed a fellowship at the Minimally Invasive Cranial Base Surgery Center at Thomas Jefferson University in Philadelphia, specializing in endoscopic, microsurgical and nonoperative approaches to brain and spinal disorders.

-Dr. Otten’s practice is devoted to tumors of the brain and spine, skull base tumors, gliomas, meningiomas, acoustic neuromas, pituitary tumors, craniopharyngiomas, Chiari malformation, and microvascular decompression (MVD) for trigeminal neuralgia, and hemifacial spasm.
-He also treats degenerative spine disease, intervertebral disc disease, hydrocephalus, and neurotrauma.
+Dr. Otten’s practice is devoted to tumors of the brain, skull base tumors, gliomas, meningiomas, acoustic neuromas, pituitary tumors, craniopharyngiomas, and microvascular decompression (MVD) for trigeminal neuralgia, and hemifacial spasm.
+He also treats hydrocephalus and neurotrauma.

-He uses endoscopy, laser ablation, awake craniotomy, and other specialized techniques to minimize risk to patients with disorders of the brain and spine.
+He uses endoscopy, laser ablation, awake craniotomy, and other specialized techniques to minimize risk to patients with disorders of the brain.
 He has published in leading, peer-reviewed journals about his work on noninvasive methods for mapping brain function in patients with brain tumors, which helps maximize tumor resection while maintaining optimum safety.

 As a member of the brain tumor center and pituitary team, Dr. Otten is part of a multidisciplinary group that brings expertise from multiple specialties, including neurosurgery, radiation oncology, neuro-oncology, neuroendocrinology, ENT, and ophthalmology.